gofiber/jwt/README.md

 The RS256 is actually identical to the HS256 test above.

 ### JWKs Test
-The tests are identical to basic `JWT` tests above, with exception that `KeySetURL`(deprecated) or `KeySetUrls` to valid public keys collection in JSON format should be supplied.
+The tests are identical to basic `JWT` tests above, with exception that `JWKSetURLs` to valid public keys collection in JSON Web Key format should be supplied.
+See [RFC 7517](https://www.rfc-editor.org/rfc/rfc7517).

 ### Custom KeyFunc example